 How do Diesel Engines Run Without Spark Plugs?

 Nowadays, the prices of fuel are rising day by day.
-Thanks to the incredible invention of diesel fuel that is not just efficient but cost effective at the same time.
+Thanks to the incredible invention of diesel fuel that is not just efficient but cost-effective at the same time.
 The reason behind this engine being so affordable is that it does not need a spark plug (as needed in petrol engines).
-Now, one question must be popping in your mind “how on earth diesel engines run without spark plugs?”
+Now, one question must be popping in your mind “How on earth do diesel engines run without spark plugs?”
 Well, there is no rocket science behind it.

 Just a little difference in the functioning leads this engine to ignite without needing a spark plug and run your car smoothly.

 In diesel engines, the infusion of air and fuel takes place at different stages.
 The ratio of compression may lead from 14:1 to 25:1.
 The idea behind designing the diesel engine is to have higher compression ratios.
-Less volatile nature of the diesel, as a result, tends it to have a low self-ignition temperature.
+The less volatile nature of the diesel, as a result, tends to have a low self-ignition temperature.

 However, another reason is their power cycle according to which the higher compression ratio (mentioned above) is not possible to achieve by petrol, as the chances for onset auto- ignition or engine knock are high.

 On the other hand, petrol engines have an inability to work at higher temperature ratios even if they do work at some high temperature, air-fuel mixture may pre-ignite.
-This can result in knocking and detonation and for that, you might also require some maintenance tips as well.
+This can result in knocking and detonation and for that, you might also require some maintenance tips.
 This is why the lesser self-ignition temperature capability makes the diesel engine an improved version of SI (petrol) engine.

 So, this is how diesel engines run without spark plugs efficiently and quickly.

-So, this is why the diesel engine doesn’t require spark plug in addition these engines have overcome the disadvantage of earlier engines like noise and spark plug maintenance.
-Therefore, diesel engines run without spark plugs to save the fuel, time, and money at the same time.
+So, this is why the diesel engine doesn’t require spark plug in addition these engines have overcome the disadvantages of earlier engines like noise and spark plug maintenance.
+Therefore, diesel engines run without spark plugs to save fuel, time, and money at the same time.